 - Determinator: The premier example in Stone Ocean.
 He will not stop trying to help his friends.
 Because of this, he's the only one to survive against and ultimately defeat Pucci.

-- Eleventh Hour Superpower: He tricked Pucci into pushing Weather Report's Stand disc into him, thus giving him access to Heavy Weather.
-Ironically, he doesn't use Heavy Weather's unique ability that made it an Eleventh Hour Superpower to Weather Report, instead opting for its most basic (albeit enhanced by lingering vestiges of Weather Report's sheer hatred as well as being in a small room) ability to generate oxygen.
+- 11th-Hour Superpower: He tricked Pucci into pushing Weather Report's Stand disc into him, thus giving him access to Heavy Weather.
+Ironically, he doesn't use Heavy Weather's unique ability that made it an 11th-Hour Superpower to Weather Report, instead opting for its most basic (albeit enhanced by lingering vestiges of Weather Report's sheer hatred as well as being in a small room) ability to generate oxygen.

 - Final Guy: Emporio is the only character to survive Pucci's plot.
 Granted that destroying Made in Heaven restores the slain heroes in slightly altered form, but...

 - Guile Hero: He has very few combative capabilities, so he usually hides from or outwits any enemies he faces.

 - Had To Be Sharp: Was forced to wisen up due to growing up in a prison and being at the potential mercy of violent criminals and guards.

 - Meaningful Name: Burning Down the House manifests rooms that were, well, burned down.

 - Emporio is the old word for warehouse, and he utilizes his Stand as storage Hammer Space.

 - Mission Control: Spends most of the arc in his Stand pocket dimension, providing Jolyne with information and advice on dealing with the prison and Stand Users.